-Recent curatorial work includes solo exhibition Rosana Antoli A Golden Age: Pulse, Throb, Drift at Centro Centro, Madrid 2020, group exhibition Djup Tid at Sormlands Museum, Nykoping 2019 and Within Deep Time at Blue Mountains Cultural Centre, Greater Sydney 2019, both with co-curator Nina Stromqvist.
-As curator at Index Foundation her work includes solo exhibition of Roxy Farhat: WUH-SHHHP 2019 and group exhibition And Tomorrow And 2019 featuring works by ecosexuals Annie Sprinkle and Beth Stephens, the Otolith Group, Ursula Biemann, Katja Aglert and Fabrizio Terranova’s documentary Donna Haraway: Storytelling for Earthly Survival among others.
+Recent curatorial work includes the Soil Symposium at Accelerator at Stockholm University, solo exhibition Rosana Antoli A Golden Age: Pulse, Throb, Drift at Centro Centro, Madrid, 2020, and group exhibition Djup Tid at Sormlands Museum, Nykoping and Within Deep Time at Blue Mountains Gallery, Greater Sydney.
+Previously she worked as curator at Index Foundation, where her work included the solo exhibition of Roxy Farhat: WUH-SHHHP and group exhibition And Tomorrow And featuring works by ecosexuals Annie Sprinkle and Beth Stephens, the Otolith Group, Ursula Biemann, Katja Aglert and Fabrizio Terranova’s documentary Donna Haraway: Storytelling for Earthly Survival among others.

-Her work with water is central to her teaching and doctoral thesis that deals with the Hydrocene, a curatorial theory and practice Bronwyn has created to amplify the pioneering ways some artists and curators are collaborating with water.
+Her work with water is central to her teaching and doctoral thesis that deals with the ‘Hydrocene’, a curatorial theory and practice Bronwyn has created to amplify the pioneering ways some artists and curators are creating ethical collaborations with water.
 The Hydrocene argues for artistic methods of thinking with water in the age of accelerating climate crises.
 Embodied and relational it amplifies unexamined perspectives on the interrelation of curatorial practice, art, climate, water and intersectional feminisms.
 By arguing for water-centered practices the Hydrocene offers up a model for engaging with embodiment, hydrofeminism, transcorporeality and response-ability in the interconnected zone of natureculture.
-In 2020 she presented her work on Ingesting the Hydrocene at The Post Humanities Hub seminar series from KTH and Linköping University, as well as part of the Curating in Context program with UniArts and with students at the Royal Institute of Art, Stockholm.
+She has also coined the term ‘Precipitational’ as a compliment to the Hydrocene, and as a way to sense watery matters in art as embodied hydrological processes.
+In 2020 she presented her work on Ingesting the Hydrocene at The Post Humanities Hub with KTH University and Linköping University, as well as part of the Curating in Context program with UniArts and with students at the Royal Institute of Art, Stockholm.

-Bronwyn is in her third year of her PhD candidacy at UNSW, where she also achieved a Masters degree in curatorial studies alongside a double Bachelor degree in Fine Arts (Time Based Art) and Arts (Film, Theatre and Performance).
+Bronwyn is in the third year of her PhD candidacy at UNSW, where she also achieved a Masters degree in curatorial studies alongside a double Bachelor degree in Fine Arts (Time Based Art) and Arts (Film, Theatre and Performance).
 She has undertaken artistic research placements at both major art schools in Stockholm – as a 2014/15 Mejan Resident at the Royal Institute of Art and in the 2013/14 CuratorLab program at Konstfack University College of Art and Design.

-Reviews of my curatorial work
+Reviews of my curatorial work: